7 things you can do to stay safe online

 Keep intruders out with a firewall.
-This software, hardware or a mix of both creates a barrier between your computer and the rest of the Internet and can prevent attacks on your computer.
+This software, hardware, or a mix of both creates a barrier between your computer and the rest of the internet and can prevent attacks on your computer.

-5. Keep software up-to-date
+5. Keep software updated

 The security of your computer and all the personal information it contains is only as good as the security software on your machine, so install updates and patches as soon as they are available.
 If possible, set your computer to check automatically for operating system and security software (anti-virus and firewall) updates.